 Indexes of CREE Births, Marriages and Deaths

-This page provide links to births, marriages and deaths extracted from the relevant civil registration indexes.
-There are also full transcriptions of selected register entries of births and marriages.
+This page contains lists of births, marriages and deaths extracted from the relevant civil registration indexes.
+There are also some full transcriptions of selected register entries of births, marriages and deaths.
 Details of the jurisdictions and the ranges of dates covered are shown in the list of links on the right.

-Before 1922 the whole of Ireland was under British rule and all civil registrations from this period are included in both the GRONI and the Irish Genealogy indexes.
+Before 1922 the whole of Ireland was under British rule and all civil registrations from this period are included in both the GRONI* indexes (in Belfast) and the Irish Genealogy* registers (in Dublin).

-From 1922 only six counties in the north-east (Antrim, Armagh, Down, Fermanagh, Londonderry and Tyrone) remained under British rule as Northern Ireland, the remaining 26 counties becoming what is now termed the Republic of Ireland.
-For the period from 1922 onwards, BMDs registered in Northern Ireland are listed in the GRONI* indexes and those registered in the Republic are in the Irish Genealogy* indexes.
+From 1922 only six counties in the north-east of Ireland (Antrim, Armagh, Down, Fermanagh, Londonderry and Tyrone) remained under British rule as Northern Ireland, the remaining 26 counties having gained independence from Britain as what is now termed the Republic of Ireland.
+For the period from 1922 onwards, index entries of BMDs registered in Northern Ireland are listed in the GRONI* indexes and those registered in the Republic are in the Irish Genealogy* indexes.

 Marriage indexes include the full names of the bride and groom (Cree first), the date of marriage and the church or Register Office and Registration District.
 For marriages before 1922 the parish and county where the marriage took place are also given.
 CREA entries from the marriage indexes were not extracted.
 Civil registration of marriages started in 1864 but Protestant marriages were registered from 1845 onwards.

 Death indexes give the date of death, forenames, surname and registration district.
 From the start of registration in 1864 until 1972 the age at death is given.
 Thereafter the date of birth is given.
-CREA entries are included.
-Note that, due to a technicality, marriage entries are not in strict date order within each year although they are in year order.
-Civil registration of deaths started in 1864.
+Cree entries up to 20120 are shown in our N. Ireland Deaths spreadsheet.
+(CREA entries are included.
+Note that, due to a technicality, marriage entries are not in strict date order within each year although they are in year order.)

 Transcriptions of original records show further details such as, for births the father's name and occupation and the informant's name and adress, and for marriages the occupations and residences of both bride and groom, their fathers' names and occupations and the witnesses' names.